antronerds/r2-tutorials/docs/Kaplan_Meier.md

 survival analysis.
 The best possible Kaplan Meier curve is based on the logrank test.
-However, R2 does also allow you to use median, average and more as a cutoff in assessing whether a gene of interest has the potential to separate patient survival.Of course, such analysis is only possible for datasets where survival data is present.
+However, R2 does also allow you to use median, average and more as a cutoff in assessing whether a gene of interest has the potential to separate patient survival.
+Of course, such analysis is only possible for datasets where survival data is present.

-1. Select from the main screen either the left menu or in field 3, Kaplan Meier "by gene expression".
-Make sure that "Tumor Neuroblastoma public Versteeg 88" is selected, for analysis choose "Kaplan Scan a single gene", fill in MYCN and use as cut-off method "scan" and click "Next".
+1. Select from the main screen either the left menu the *Kaplan Meier* option or in field 3 of the main menu, and choose *Spearate by* 'a single gene'.
+Make sure that "Tumor Neuroblastoma public Versteeg 88" is selected with *Data type* 'Expression data (H. sapiens)', and click *Next*.
-2. In the next screen use the prefilled settings and click "next".
+2. In the next screen fill in 'mycn' in the Search by Gene field and use the first reporter in the list of the dropdown that pospup.
+Leave the rest as is and click "Next".
 3. The Kaplan scan generates a Kaplan Meier Plot based on the most optimal mRNA cut-off expression level to discriminate between a good and bad prognosis cohort.